dejandro/ubuntu-nvidia-drivers/README.md

 # nvidia-drivers-ubuntu
-This script install nvidia driver on Ubuntu
+This script installs Nvidia driver on Ubuntu

 1. Download the script
 2. Make the script executable with the command